alowet/distributionalRL/README.md

 - 'n_psth_bins': len(psth_bin_centers)
 - 'n_periods': equal to 5, the number of periods used, each 1 s long (Baseline, Odor, Early Trace, Late Trace, Outcome)
 - 'total_cells': number of cells, len(neuron_info)

+Other directories contain intermediate stages of processing which are sometimes accessed from the `code` folder but will be less useful on their own.